 How is it used?

-- Prior to the announcement of a global voluntary phase-out of the production of PFOS by the major manufacturer beginning in 2000, PFOS was imported into Canada and used primarily in water, oil, soil and grease repellents for paper and packaging, rugs, carpets and fabrics, and in fire-fighting foams used to fight fuel-based fires.
+- Prior to the announcement of a global voluntary phase-out of the production of PFOS by the major manufacturer beginning in 2000, PFOS was imported into Canada and used primarily in water, oil, soil and grease repellents for paper and packaging, carpets and fabrics, and in fire-fighting foams used to fight fuel-based fires.

 - Based on a 2004 survey of remaining PFOS uses, only 3000 kg of PFOS was imported into Canada for use as a surfactant in the chromium electroplating sector.
-With the exception of an existing stockpile of 3000 kg of PFOS in fire-fighting foam purchased prior to 2002, all other stockpiles of PFOS have now been exhausted.

 - There are no manufacturers or exporters of PFOS in Canada.

-Why did the Government of Canada Assess It?
+Why did the Government of Canada assess it?

 - In addition to the Regulations, legislation has been passed in Parliament that required the Government to add PFOS to the Virtual Elimination List by January 17, 2009.
-The Regulations Adding Perfluorooctane Sulfonate and Its Salts to the Virtual Elimination List (SOR/2009-15) entered into force on January 13, 2009.
+The Regulations Adding Perfluorooctane Sulfonate and Its Salts to the Virtual Elimination List entered into force on January 13, 2009.

 - Canada is also working through the United Nations Economic Commission for Europe (UNECE) Convention on Long-range Transboundary Air Pollution (LRTAP) and the Stockholm Convention on Persistent Organic Pollutants to reduce the global production of PFOS.

-Please consult Environment Canada's Management of Toxic Substances Website for more information on PFOS.
+- Please consult Environment Canada's Management of Toxic Substances Website for more information on PFOS.